 The underlying risk of the cancer is determined principally by:

 •Gleason Score: this is a measure of how aggressive the cancer is.
 The two commonest patterns of cancer are each graded from 1 to 5.
 The two grades are summed and the total is known as the Gleason score.
 Therefore, this ranges from 2 to 10.
-Most cancers have a Gleason Score of 6: the most serious is 10 .
+In the modern era, prostate cancers are given a score from 6 (the lowest) to 10(the highest).
+Scores of 2 to 5 are not used anymore.

 •Cancer Stage: This refers to how far the cancer has spread and can be determined partially by prostate examination with a finger, and sometimes with transrectal ultrasound at the time of prostate biopsies, a bone scan or magnetic resonance imaging (MRI) scan.
 If the cancer is confined to the prostate, the stage is 'T1' or 'T2', if it is outside the prostate it is 'T3' or 'T4'.
 Bone scans indicate whether there is cancer in the bones.
-Sometimes, the lymph nodes in the pelvis are sampled laparoscopically to determine if cancer is present there.
+Sometimes, the lymph nodes in the pelvis are sampled using keyhole surgery to determine if cancer is present there if imaging tests are uncertain about this.

 •PSA: the higher the PSA, the more likely the cancer is outside the prostate; the faster the rate of change, the more likely serious cancer is present